lucydot/ChooChoo/paper/paper.md

 ![Diagram outlining the initial steps needed to setup a ChooChoo repository.\label{fig:setup}](setup.png)

 Once setup is complete, students can generate their own personalised checklists by raising a Github Issue.
-In addition, students and instructors can use ChooChoo commands in the issue comments to monitor class progress, propose new self-assessment questions and generate personalised question sets.
+In addition, students and instructors can use ChooChoo commands in the issue comment thread to monitor class progress, propose new self-assessment questions and generate personalised question sets.
 For more detailed information about setup and usage please see the [ChooChoo documentation](https://lucydot.github.io/ChooChoo/).

 ChooChoo has been used to teach first and second year undergraduate students on the physics degree programme at Northumbria University (UK).
 It had particular success as a tool to help second year students re-cap basic computing skills learnt during their first year.
 An example checklist from this course can be found in [ChooChoo examples](https://github.com/lucydot/ChooChoo/examples/python_novice/).